An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Level Set Method

 \begin{remark} The $1/\theta$ factor in the definition of $\hat{K}$ arises because we leverage the natural lower bound of zero on $H(r)$, as discussed after Lemma \ref{theorem:levelset_method_theta}.
-This choice results in the specific form of condition \eqref{eq:xkquality}, which is a simplification of the analogous condition in \cite{aravkin2019level}, where the authors use non-trivial lower and upper bounds on $H(r)$.
-The lower bound used in \cite{aravkin2019level} is easily computable only when the problem has certain structure.
-If such bounds can be computed efficiently, then the number of iterations taken by the algorithm in \cite{aravkin2019level} does not depend on $\theta$.
-We choose our simpler approach because it is implementable for more general class of problems and also facilitates clearer exposition of the key ideas underlying RLS in the next section. \end{remark}
+This choice results in the specific form of condition \eqref{eq:xkquality}, which is a simplification of the analogous condition in \citet{aravkin2019level}, where the authors use non-trivial lower and upper bounds on $H(r)$.
+The lower bound used in \citet{aravkin2019level} is easily computable only when the problem has certain structures.
+While the number of iterations in the algorithm from \citet{aravkin2019level} becomes independent of $\theta$ when such bounds are efficiently calculable, obtaining such bounds for a broader class of problems poses a formidable challenge.
+We opt for our simpler approach, which proves implementable across a more general class of problems and contributes to a clearer exposition of the fundamental concepts underlying RLS in the subsequent section. \end{remark}

-\section{Restarting level set method.}
+\section{Restarting Level Set Method}